What Is Endpoint Security?

-Next-generation antivirus software and its integrated firewall do quite a bit of traffic filtering for your network.
+Next-generation antivirus software and firewalls do quite a bit of traffic filtering for your network.
 However, this is not enough when it comes to holistic endpoint security.
 To keep up with advanced threats and efficiently hunt them, your enterprise endpoints and the network they operate in need a DNS security solution with HIPS and HIDS capabilities.

 The two acronyms stand for host intrusion prevention systems and host intrusion detection systems.
 Modern variants of the two scan incoming and outgoing traffic at the level of the Domain Name System (DNS).
-In this way, it blocks malicious queries and thus effectively protects your enterprise against several cyberattacks, including ransomware.
+In this way, malicious queries are blocked and thus companies are effectively protected against several cyberattacks – ransomware included.

 #5 Vulnerability Management